ey-spec/Image_processing.cpp/README.md

 Main Components:

-Image class – handles loading, saving, and pixel manipulation.
+Image class: Handles loading, saving, and pixel manipulation.

-Individual filter functions – apply transformations to the image.
+Individual filter functions: Apply transformations to the image.

-main() function – manages user input and calls the right functions.
+main() function: Manages user input and calls the right functions.

+GUI (Qt): Provides an interactive visual interface for easier image manipulation.

 Conclusion

-This project shows how C++ and OOP principles can be used to build a functional image editor.
+This project demonstrates how C++ and OOP principles can be used to build a functional and extensible image editor.
 It focuses on modularity, teamwork, and creativity in image transformation.
 Each member contributed effectively to make the project stable, organized, and easy to use.
+The addition of a Qt-based GUI enhances the overall usability and visual interaction of the program.